igor-polanski/toDo-list/README.md

 [![toDo-list129a83ef788c0847.gif](https://s7.gifyu.com/images/toDo-list129a83ef788c0847.gif)](https://gifyu.com/image/QdvC)

-This project includes a functional to do list with the options to add and remove previously written tasks.
-BEM is used for CSS along with grid for practice.
-Vanilla JS is also used in order to reinforce revised information.
+This project is a to do list with the options to add and remove previously written tasks.
+BEM is used for CSS along with grid and flex for practice.
+To do list is fully responsive.
+JS is also used in order to reinforce revised information.

 ### Built With